Drop (The Pharcyde song)

-"Drop" is a single by American alternative hip hop group the Pharcyde, released in August 10, 1995 as the second single for the group's second album, Labcabincalifornia.
+"Drop" is a single by American alternative hip-hop group the Pharcyde, released on August 10, 1995, as the second single for the group's second album, Labcabincalifornia.
 The single contains a reversed sample of Dorothy Ashby's recording of "Django", originally by the Modern Jazz Quartet, as well as a vocal sample of the Beastie Boys song "The New Style", using the titular "mmm..... drop" line delivered during a drop to create its hook.

 Music video

 The music video for "Drop" was directed by Spike Jonze and filmed in Los Angeles.
 The video features Ad-Rock and Mike D in a cameo, artwork by pro skater Mark Gonzales, and footage of the group performing the song backwards, played in reverse.
+To help the group lip sync, the production team hired a UCLA professor researching phonetics, who transcribed the backwards lyrics and held them up as cue cards.